Skip to content

 Script Development / InfluxDB

-The InfluxDB Connector is a wrapper for the Python third-party package influxdb (version 5.2.3), providing methods for querying InfluxDB.
-This Connector is compatible with the following databases:
+The InfluxDB connector operates as a wrapper for the Python third-party package influxdb (version 5.2.3), primarily providing methods for querying InfluxDB.
+This connector is compatible with the following databases:

 • Alibaba Cloud Time Series Database InfluxDB Edition